 Don’t Pass on Origins Altogether:

 Just because Origins Mint Wash may not be the right product for your skin type doesn’t mean you should disregard Origins altogether.
 Those who are introduced to Origins products usually become loyal, repeat customers.

-If you can’t get enough of refreshing, minty products, try the Clear Head Mint Shampoo.
-It’s formulated with Brazilian mint, spearmint and mentha piperita.
+If you can’t get enough refreshing, minty products, try the Clear Head Mint Shampoo.
+It’s formulated with Brazilian mint, spearmint, and Mentha Piperita.
 It’s incredibly cleansing and aromatherapeutic.